DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 greeter(printToConsole)
 ```

-The syntax `(a: string) => void` means “a function with one parameter, named `a`, of type `string`, that doesn’t have a return value”.
-Just like with function declarations, if a parameter type isn’t specified, it’s implicitly `any`.
+The syntax `(a: string) => void` means "a function with one parameter, named `a`, of type `string`, that doesn't have a return value".
+Just like with function declarations, if a parameter type isn't specified, it's implicitly `any`.

 > Note that the parameter name is required.
-The function type (string) => void means “a function with a parameter named string of type any“!
+The function type (string) => void means "a function with a parameter named string of type any"!

 Of course, we can use a type alias to name a function type: